 The contract comes with a few noteworthy amendments.
 According to the contract, an expected 2.9 percent cost-of-living wage increase for PPA members in 2020 has been delayed until June 30, 2021.
 However, unlike other city bureaus impacted by the city's COVID-19 losses, officers will not be required to take furlough days before then.
-The contract also approves the continuation of the Portland Street Response (PSR) pilot program, which is currently only running one team in the Lents neighborhood.
+The contract also approves the continuation of the Portland Street Response (PSR) pilot program, which has also been delayed by a citywide hiring freeze due to COVID-19.
 The contract allows the pilot to be expanded to up to six teams across the city.
 Yet, the contract adds, the PPA will be allowed the right to negotiate its involvement in PSR if the pilot program turns permanent.

 Portland Copwatch's Dan Handelman said that, while his organization supports expanded public engagement, he is concerned that the extension will only exacerbate issues identified in the current contract.

 Sarah Iannarone, who is running against Wheeler in the November election for mayor, also voiced criticism about the contract delay.

 "I disagree with the hasty renewal of the [PPA] contract," said Iannarone.
 "While COVID does present challenges, with tens of thousands of Portlanders in the streets supporting and demanding reforms, we're missing a valuable opportunity to leverage that public support for bringing maximize demands to the bargaining table."